Belize–Guatemala border

 The Belize–Guatemala border is an almost straight line 266 km long, close to the 89th meridian west, which separates the west of Belize's territory from Guatemala's.

 Border description and history

 The border between Belize and Guatemala is defined in Article I of the Wyke–Aycinena Treaty of 1859:

-Beginning at the mouth of the River Sarstoon in the Bay of Honduras, and proceeding up the mid-channel thereof to Gracias a Dios Falls; then turning to the right and continuing by a line drawn direct from Gracias a Dios Falls to Garbutt's Falls on the River Belize, and from Garbutt's Falls due north until it strikes the Mexican frontier.
+Beginning at the mouth of the River Sarstoon in the Bay of Honduras, and proceeding up the mid-channel thereof to Gracias a Dios Falls; then turning to the right and continuing by a line drawn direct from Gracias a Dios Falls to Garbutt's Falls on the Mopan River, and from Garbutt's Falls due north until it strikes the Mexican frontier.

 The border has been disputed by Guatemala, which claims that the treaty is void since Britain failed to comply with economic assistance provisions found in Article VII.
 The situation was partially resolved in 1991 when Guatemala officially recognized Belize's independence and diplomatic relations were established.